divyatv/MachineLearning_ChicagoCrime/Readme.md

 ## End Result
  * Our model trained on Random Forest predicted arrests with an accuracy of 85%
  * Our model trained on Logistic Regression predicted arrests with an accuracy of 87%
- * Our model trained on Random Decision Tree arrests with an accuracy of 87%
+ * Our model trained on Decision Tree arrests with an accuracy of 87%
  * Our model trained on Naive Bayes predicted arrests with an accuracy of 74.2%

 ## Other plots